 This is a known issue for all content marketers.
-So, when no one is reading your content, you look for advice from someone like Ross Simmonds:
+So, when no one is reading your work, you look for advice from someone like Ross Simmonds:

 Well, maybe not.

-All content marketers have to look in the mirror and face one hard truth—that our content might just not be that good.
+All content marketers have to look in the mirror and face one hard truth—that our work might just not be that good.

 Let’s not be extreme, though.
 There are definitely times when simply turning up the dial on distribution will solve your issues.
 Andy Crestodina recently said it best: